One Day in Cagliari, Sardinia for Culture and History

 Museo del Tesoro e Area Archeologica di Sant'Eulalia

 Underneath the Chiesa di Sant’Eulalia church, discover more underground history on elevated pathways.
-This 5 euro ticket also includes a visit to their in-depth museum.
+Your ticket also includes a visit to their in-depth museum.
+Be sure to see some of the artwork upstairs.

 Rifugio Anti Aereo Don Bosco